manticoresoftware/buddy-plugin-template/README.md

     buddy_path = manticore-executor-dev /workdir/src/main.php --debug
     ```

-4. Run `searchd --nodetach` to keep the daemon in the foreground and enjoy development of your new plugin.
+4. Run `searchd --nodetach` to keep the daemon in the foreground and enjoy the development of your new plugin.

 ## Notes